 Unemployment insurance payments are available only for short periods.
 In combination with the associated social stigma, this has kept unemployment rates low.
-There is a mandatory minimum-wage regulation in Japan, with rates depending on region and industry.
+The government raised the mandatory minimum-wage to ¥930/hr (.15/hr) in March 2021.
 The minimum wage is low enough that it has not seriously affected employment opportunities, although some evidence shows it may be beginning to affect employment rates among low-paid groups such as middle-aged low-skilled female workers.

 The Labor Standards Law was changed in 2018.
-Among its provisions, the allowed quantity of overtime work, a serious problem in Japan, was limited to 100 hours per month.
-At the same time, work-hour limitations and overtime payments for highly paid professionals have been removed.
+Among its provisions, the allowed quantity of overtime work, a serious problem in Japan, was limited to 100 hours per month, while the work-hour limitations and overtime payments for highly paid professionals have been removed.
 The law also addresses the wage gap between regular and non-regular work ("equal pay for equal work").
 However, a number of structural issues have not yet been fully addressed.
 In December 2018, the OECD published a report in which it recommended further improvements in job quality and reforms to the mandatory retirement age.

 The government has sought to increase the role played by women in the economy while additionally boosting the national birth rate.
-These two goals have proven difficult to achieve in parallel.
+These two goals have proved difficult to achieve in parallel.